 Travel insurance is an essential addition to your holiday to cover the financial cost of things going awry whilst you are away.
 Travel insurance is designed to cover the cost of medical bills if you fall ill whilst abroad and it can also help with repatriation costs back to the UK if you need to return for further medical treatment.
 Travel insurance can also help cover the cost of cancellation if you are unable to travel or for lost baggage and delays.
 If you do not take out a travel insurance policy then you will have to pay for any medical costs yourself and you may be out of pocket if your possessions go missing and you need to replace them.

 Travel insurance is best taken out as soon as you have booked your trip in case you need to cancel due to being unable to travel.
 The sooner you take out the policy, the sooner you are covered.
+Find out more in our article, 'Do I need travel insurance?'

 Where can I buy travel insurance?